rasmus-kirk/halo/documents/thesis/06-plonk/05-arithmetization.md

 Operations have a *canonical program* that it corresponds to, e.g $\build{x + y=z}{s}{s'} = \left(\text{get}(s,\ggt{Add}{x,y}) = (s', \abst{z})\right)$, thus a program can be arithmetized iff it can be decomposed into these canonical programs.
 These inserts yield new wires.
 However, if $g \equiv h$ where $\gpair{h}{\_} \in \abst{f}_s$, then $\avec{y}= \out(\abst{f},h)$ in $\build{g=\vec{y}}{s}{s}$ leaving the state unchanged.[^egglog-eq]

-[^egglog-eq]: Determining equivalence between gadget is a sophisticated problem, a candidate is to use equality saturation such as @egglog, however we implement simpler ad hoc solutions that doesnt cover the full equivalence structure.
+[^egglog-eq]: Determining equivalence between gadgets is a sophisticated problem, a candidate is to use equality saturation such as @egglog, however we implement simpler ad hoc solutions that doesnt cover the full equivalence structure.
 We leave this definition open.

 $$